Do Mosquitoes Prefer Polluted or Clean Water? Gilbert Homeowner Guide

 Here’s how different mosquito species in Arizona behave:

-Water Type Typical Species Disease Risk Common Phoenix Sources
+Water Type Typical Species Disease Risk Common Gilbert

 Polluted/Stagnant Culex mosquitoes (linked to West Nile virus) High Storm drains, dirty ponds, and irrigation runoff